 When the connection is created, the state of the connection will go in to “Pending Add” and the Status becomes “Not Available.”

 There is a manual process for its provisioning.
 An email will be sent to the CSP requesting for a connection.
 Customer is required to follow up with the CSP.
 CSP will then approve or reject the connection.
-Once the CSP approves the connection, it will get provisioned on the Equinix that can be view in the Connections tab on CXP.
+Once the CSP approves the connection, it will get provisioned on Equinix Cloud Exchange, and then can be viewed in the Connections tab on CXP as available.

 In case of rejection from CSP, you will see the following on CXP: